haixiang1977/algorithem-selfstudy/algorithem/dijkstra/README.txt

 minimum path algorithm
     weighted graph
-    example: network graph use weight to represent the volumn of traffic between nodes dijkstra algorithm, which idenfity the minimum sum of weights in moving from start vertex to end vertex minimum spanning tree algorithm is more general to connected undirected graph
+    example: network graph use weight to represent the volumn of traffic between nodes dijkstra algorithm, which idenfity the minimum sum of weights in moving from start vertex to end vertex (can not have negative weight) minimum spanning tree algorithm is more general to connected undirected graph